syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 > Note: You can't restrict while uploading an image as a hyperlink in insert image dialog.
-When inserting pictures using the link, RichText does not allow you to limit the size of the image.
+When inserting pictures using the link, editor does not allow you to limit the size of the image.
 You could not unable to identify the image file size when the image was provided as a link.
-You will create an image element and only assigned an image link to the src attribute in our implementation.
+You will create an image element and only assigned an image link to the src attribute in your implementation.

 #### Server side action

 The selected image can be uploaded to the required destination by using the following controller action.
-Map controller method name in `SaveUrl` property of [`RichTextEditorImageSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html) and provide required destination path through `Path` property.
+Map controller method name in [SaveUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_SaveUrl) property of `RichTextEditorImageSettings` and provide required destination path through [Path](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Path) property.

 > The following code block shows saving the image file uploaded to Rich Text Editor using the `Blazor Server App` project.
 The runnable Blazor Server app demo is available in this [Github](https://github.com/SyncfusionExamples/blazor-richtexteditor-image-upload) repository.